Maryland CDL Requirements

 Non-U.S. Citizen Requirements for Maryland CDL

 Only foreign nationals with Permanent Resident Status may apply for a CDL in Maryland.
-Documents must be present, valid and up to date:
+Documents must be present, valid, and up to date:

 • You must present the Permanent Resident Card.
 Only Permanent Residents residing in Maryland may apply for a CDL in the state